Welch's t-test: Statistical test

 The approximate degrees of freedom are real numbers $\left(\nu\in\mathbb{R}^+\right)$ and used as such in statistics-oriented software, whereas they are rounded down to the nearest integer in spreadsheets.

+Confidence intervals

+Based on Welch's t-test, it's possible to also construct a two sided confidence interval for the difference in means (while not having to assume equal variances).